bsmith89/strain-corr/doc/manuscript/manuscript.md

 a priori—it is beneficial to understand the confidence of StrainPGC estimates.
-We, therefore, calculated two scores to serve as proxies for accuracy and compared these to the performance we measured on the benchmarking datasets.
+We, therefore, calculated two scores to serve as proxies for accuracy and compared these to the performance we measured on the hCom2 datasets.
 First, we hypothesize that the fraction of high-prevalence, species marker genes assigned to a given inferred strain reflects the overall completeness of the estimated gene content for that strain.
-Indeed, across benchmark genomes, we found a strong correlation between the fraction of species marker genes and the F1 score (⍴ = 0.60, p < 1e-10).
+Indeed, across strains in the hCom2 benchmark, we found a strong correlation between the fraction of species marker genes and the F1 score (⍴ = 0.60, p < 1e-10).
 As expected, this appears to be driven primarily by a strong association with the recall (⍴ = 0.63, p <